 Communications and Marketing

 Saint Anselm College is among the country's best institutions for undergraduate education, according to The Princeton Review.
-The college is included in this year's annual guide, the 2014 edition of "The Best 378 Colleges."
-Only 15% of America's 2,500 four-year colleges are profiled in the guide.
+The college is included in this year's annual guide, the 2015 edition of "The Best 379 Colleges."
+Only about 15% of America's 2,500 four-year colleges are profiled in the guide.

 The primary criterion for selection is outstanding academics.
 Saint Anselm College receives an academic rating of 83, based on criteria including student/faculty ratio (11:1), professors' interest and accessibility, and the percentage of students who graduate within four years.
 The Princeton Review's profile of the college leads with praise for its "well-rounded, high-standard curriculum."
 It highlights the intimate college community, opportunities for service involvement, and prominence of its New Hampshire Institute of Politics, "one of the centers of politics in New England."

 In the dining category, Saint Anselm College took the number 10 spot in campus dining.